adammertel/GIS-and-humanities/README.md

 ### Mathematical Cartography, Geographical Coordinates

-- Transformation of the Earth`s globe surface into a flat plane with the system of mathematical equations
+- Transformation of the Earth's globe surface into a flat plane with the system of mathematical equations
 - This way, we can define every position on the planet / in a region
 - WGS (World Geodetic System) - a system of XY coordinates